-Fake virus warnings are a nuisance; if you’re not careful, they can lead to a real malware injection.
-Hackers create fake virus alerts to deceive victims into clicking on the false virus warnings and inadvertently installing malware.
+Fake virus alerts are a nuisance; if you’re not careful, they can lead to a real malware injection.
+Scammers create fake virus pup-ups to deceive victims into clicking on the false virus warnings and inadvertently installing malware.
 So first, learn the telltale signs of a fake virus and how to deal with it.

 What is a fake virus alert?